Adansonia grandidieri Baill.

 How to Grow and Care

-Baobabs are quite easily grown from seed although they are seldom available in nurseries.
+Baobabs are quite easily grown from seed, although they are seldom available in nurseries.
 Seed can be collected from dry fruits by cracking the fruit, open and washing away the dry, powdery coating.
-The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water and allowed to cool, they may then be sown after soaking for 24 hours.
+The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water and allowed to cool, and they may then be sown after soaking for 24 hours.
 Seeds are best sown in spring and summer in a well-drained seedling mixture containing 1/3 sand.

 Cover the seed with sand to a depth of 0.15 to 0.25 inch (4 to 6 mm), place the trays in a warm semi-shaded position, and water regularly until the seeds have all germinated.
 Germination may take from 2 to 6 weeks.
 Seedlings should be carefully monitored for damping-off fungus, which can be treated with a fungicidal drench.

 - Back to genus Adansonia